Mqtt Plugin

 is the AimRT Topic name, and ${message_type}

-is the URL-encoded AimRT message name.
+is the url-encoded AimRT message name.

 For example, if the AimRT Topic name is test_topic